LiskHQ/lisk-desktop/README.md

 │   │   ├── routes.js              # Route and modal paths with metadata.
 This object is used in all our links.
 │   │   ├── routesMap.js           # Maps components to routes, this is used in the MainRouter.js.
 │   ├── service/                   # Add services, such as mock services.
-│   ├── theme/                     # Themed components (Button, Input, ...).
+│   ├── theme/                     # Themed components (Button, Input, etc.).
 │   ├── utils/                     # Global utility functions used throughout the app.
         ├── i18n/                  # Localization setup.
-└──test/                           # E2E tests written with Cypress.io and Cucumber; also some helpers used by unit test that live in /src.
+└──test/                           # E2E tests written with Cypress.io and Cucumber; also some helpers used by unit tests that live in /src.
 ```

 ## Contributors